-After successfully logging on to the Dominion KX II Remote Console, the Port Access page appears.
-This page lists all of the Dominion KX II ports, the connected KVM target servers, and their status and availability.
-The Port Access page provides access to the KVM target servers connected to the Dominion KX II.
-KVM target servers are servers that you want to control through the Dominion KX II device.
-They are connected to the Dominion KX II ports at the back of the device.
+After successfully logging on to the KX II Remote Console, the Port Access page appears.
+By default, the View by Port tab will be displayed on the Port Access page.
+This page lists all of the KX II ports, the connected KVM target servers, and their status and availability.
+The Port Access page provides access to the KVM target servers connected to the KX II.
+KVM target servers are servers that you want to control through the KX II device.
+They are connected to the KX II ports at the back of the device.

-Note: For each connection to a KVM target server, a new Virtual KVM Client page is opened.
+Note: For each connection to a KVM target server, a new Virtual KVM Client window opens.

-If you are using a tiered configuration in which a base Dominion KX II device is used to access multiple other tiered devices, the tiered devices are viewed on the Port Access page by clicking on the Expand Arrow icon ▶ to the left of the base device name.
-See Configuring and Enabling Tiering (on page 139) for more information on tiering.
+If you are using a tiered configuration in which a base KX II device is used to access multiple other tiered devices, the tiered devices are viewed on the Port Access page by clicking on the Expand Arrow icon ▶ to the left of the tier device name.
+See Configuring and Enabling Tiering (on page 152) for more information on tiering.
+See Configuring and Enabling Tiering (on page 152) for more information on tiering.

-Also displayed on the Port Access page are blade chassis that have been configured in the Dominion KX II.
+Also displayed on the Port Access page are blade chassis that have been configured in the KX II.
 The blade chassis is displayed in an expandable, hierarchical list on the Port Access page, with the blade chassis at the root of the hierarchy and the individual blades labeled and displayed below the root.
 Use the Expand Arrow icon next to the root chassis to display the individual blades.